Next website update scheduled for 1/17, and includes the new Fruits & Vegetables section along with updates to the entire Plant Selection section.

 A pest and deer-resistant garden is designed with strategic plant choices, natural repellents, and physical barriers to deter animals and insects from damaging the landscape.

-Pest-resistant gardening focuses on choosing plants naturally less attractive to insects and diseases, reducing the need for chemical treatments.
-Maintaining healthy soil, proper spacing, and good air circulation helps plants stay strong and less vulnerable to pests.
-Companion planting, like pairing pest-repelling herbs with vegetables, can also keep unwanted insects away naturally.
+Pest-resistant gardening emphasizes selecting plants that are naturally less appealing to insects and diseases, minimizing the need for chemicals.
+Healthy soil, proper spacing, and good air circulation help plants remain strong and more resistant to pests.
+Companion planting—such as growing pest-repelling herbs alongside vegetables—can also deter unwanted insects naturally.

 Fragrant purple blooms repel mosquitoes, moths, and many unwanted pests.